-The complexity of identity is on our minds lately.
+At Leverage to Lead, the complexity of identity is always on our minds.

-Also, in thinking through the U.S. exit from Afghanistan this August, it’s clear that so much of our identity as Americans has been entangled in our military operations.
-Who we want to be, who we say we are, how we want others to see us—this all shapes how we see or ignore the casualties, the cost, the shrinking possibility of success.
+Also, in thinking about U.S. politics, it’s clear that so much of our identity as Americans has been evolving away from a melting pot to distinct sides and perspectives of what it means to be American.
+Who we want to be, who we say we are, and how we want others to see us—this all shapes how we see or ignore our colleagues, our rights, and the shrinking possibility of cohesion.

 Reality isn’t just observable facts.
-We shape reality with who we say we are, who others say we are,
+We shape reality with who we say we are and who others say we are.

 Facts Are No Match for Identity